iAmAaven/iAmAaven/README.md

 - My first experience with programming was with Python in 8th grade.
 - In 2019, I got into making video games with Unity and haven't stopped since.
 - My dream is to someday publish a game that leaves a positive impact on the player.
-- I also love **music**.
+- I love **music**.
 I've played the guitar for 9 years and listen to all kinds of genres, though most often heavy metal.
 - Every week, I try to escape the light of my monitor by casting spells in Dungeons & Dragons with my friends.